Board of Directors

 Matt Friedrich was raised in Patterson where his father and brother still farm.
 He attended Central Catholic High School and then Santa Clara University before earning his law degree at U.C.
 Hastings College of Law in San Francisco.
 After working several years for law firms in San Joaquin and Stanislaus Counties, Matt and his partners started their own firm.
 Matt’s practice primarily involved tax planning and business transactional work.
 In 2012, Matt accepted a position as General Counsel, Family Taxation, with E. & J. Gallo Winery where he works today.
 Matt’s wife, Christina Tourtlotte, is a dentist in Oakdale and they have four children.

-Daryn Kumar is the Chief Executive Officer at Memorial Medical Center in Modesto.
-Prior to assuming his current duties, Mr. Kumar served in a number of leadership roles within Sutter Health, including the Chief Operating Officer at Sutter Medical Center, Sacramento, Chief Operating Officer at Sutter Roseville Medical Center and Assistant Administrator at Sutter Delta Medical Center, in Antioch, California.
+Daryn Kumar is the former Chief Executive Officer at Memorial Medical Center in Modesto.
+Prior to his time at MMC, Mr. Kumar served in a number of leadership roles within Sutter Health, including the Chief Operating Officer at Sutter Medical Center, Sacramento, Chief Operating Officer at Sutter Roseville Medical Center and Assistant Administrator at Sutter Delta Medical Center, in Antioch, California.
 Kumar is an active Rotarian and also serves on Board of Directors for the Education Foundation of Stanislaus County.

 Lazar is a realtor with Century 21 M&M and Associates in Turlock.
 He served eight years as Turlock’s mayor and 14 years as a Turlock City Council member.
 He continues to contribute to the community as a member of the Emanuel Medical enter Governing Board, the We Care Program – Turlock Board and Turlock Rotary Club.